-A few of my 10-year-old brushes were finally showing the effects of use, especially some of the Isabey 6115 Rounds.
-I had heard nothing but rave reviews about the excellence of Rosemary oil painting brushes since the first ‘Weekend with the Masters’ event in 2009, but up until last month didn’t have a need to purchase any.
+A few of my 10-year-old brushes were finally showing their age and miles, especially some of the Isabey 6115 Rounds.
+I had heard nothing but rave reviews about the excellence of Rosemary & Co. oil painting brushes since the first ‘Weekend with the Masters’ event in 2009, but up until last month didn’t have a need to purchase any.

-My Coast to Coast Plein Air Adventure was just weeks away so I decided it might be a good opportunity to put a few Rosemary brushes to the test, especially since Utrecht chose to discontinue one of my favorite brushes – the 207 series.
+My Coast to Coast Plein Air Adventure was just weeks away so I decided it might be a good opportunity to put a few Rosemary brushes to the test against the Utrecht oil paint brushes in my collection, especially since Utrecht chose to discontinue one of my favorite brushes – the 207 series.

 The oil painting ‘Transitions’ got a wonderful block-in with the Utrecht 207 brush.